DAWN OF OUR INNOCENCE

 THE JAPANESE OG COPY

 OG Records counterfeited the US release in 1972.
-The producers corrected the truncated letters on their insert, that was directly glued to the sleeve.
-The record had printed matrix OG 596 A 1L / OG 596 B 1L and white blank labels.
+The producers corrected the truncated letters on their insert, which was directly glued to the sleeve.
+The record had machine-printed matrix numbers OG 596 A 1L / OG 596 B 1L and white blank labels.

 INTEREST.
-As for all the OG Records, a rare and much sought-after item. ***
+As for all the OG Records, this is a rare and much sought-after item. ***